 Diversification

-Fund investment offers broader diversification into several companies or real estate projects.
-There are also rules in the management regulations document limiting the percentage of raised capital in one project.
+Fund investment offers broader diversification into several companies.
+There are also rules in the management regulations document limiting the percentage of raised capital that can be invested into a single project.
 It’s also possible to split the required €500,000 into several funds if someone wants additional diversification.

 Choice of industries